torrobinson/github-synology-sync/README.md

 A small bash script I use to regularly backup all my GitHub repos to my Synology NAS.

-It will use the GitHub API to iterate through all your public and private repositories, and back up every `master` branch, zipped, onto your Synology NAS.
+It will use the GitHub API to iterate through all your **owned** public and private repositories, and back up every `master` branch, zipped, onto your Synology NAS.

+Due to API limitations, this only backs up the first 100 repositories.

 ## Instructions

- - [ ] Create an OAuth token
+ - [ ] Create an OAuth tok
 	 - [ ]  Go to https://github.com/settings/tokens
 	 - [ ]  Click the "Personal Access Tokens" tab
 	 - [ ]  Click "Generate new token"